nvidia-cosmos/cosmos-transfer1/examples/training_cosmos_transfer_7B_sample_AV.md

 Checkpoint Requirements:
 - Base model (`base_model.pt`) and tokenizer models (under `Cosmos-Tokenize1-CV8x8x8-720p`): Required for all training.
-- Control modality-specific model checkpoint (e.g., `seg_control.pt`): Only needed for post-training that specific control.
+- Control modality-specific model checkpoint (e.g., `hdmap_control.pt`): Only needed for post-training that specific control.
 Not needed if training from scratch.
 - Other folders such as `depth-anything`, `facebook/sam2-hiera-large` etc.: optional.
 These are helper modules to process the video data into the respective control modalities such as depth and segmentation.

 ## Example
-There are 3 steps to train a Cosmos-Transfer1 model: preparing a dataset, prepare checkpoints, and launch training.
+There are 3 steps to train a Cosmos-Transfer1-Sample-AV model: preparing a dataset, prepare checkpoints, and launch training.

 ### 1. Dataset Download and Preprocessing
 In the example below, we use a subset of [Waymo Open Dataset](https://waymo.com/open/) dataset to demonstrate the steps for preparing the data and launching training.